kwalczak80/Speedy-cars/README.md

   - Responsiveness
   - The form is clear and intuitive.
   - The drop-down menus are working correctly.
-  - The form preserves the user selections.
+  - The form preserves the user's selections.
   - The form returns correct search results.
   - The search results are displayed correctly on the screen.
   - Recently added cars are displayed correctly.